howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 <Instruction>

-Then, update the definition of the `resolvers` object to looks as follows:
+Then, update the definition of the `resolvers` object to look as follows:

 ```js(path=".../hackernews-node/src/index.js")
 const resolvers = {